RakeshKengale/RaKKeN/Index/TCP_vs_UDP.md

 TCP is reliable as it guarantees delivery of data to the destination router. | The delivery of data to the destination can't be guaranteed in UDP.
 TCP offers extensive error checking mechanisms because it provides flow control and acknowledgment of data. | UDP has just a single error checking mechanism which is used for checksums.

-### Application of TCP

-Here, are pros/benefits of using the TCP/IP model:

-- It helps you to establish/set up a connection between different types of computers.
-- Operates independently of the operating system
-- Supports many routing-protocols.
-- It enables the internetworking between the organizations.
-- It can be operated independently.
-- Supports several routing protocols.
-- TCP can be used to establish a connection between two computers.

-### Application of UDP

-- UDP method is largely used by time-sensitive applications as well as by servers that answer small queries from a larger client base.
-- UDP is compatible with packet broadcasts for sending all over the network and for multicasting sending.
-- It is also used in Domain Name System, Voice over IP, and online games.

-### Advantage of TCP

-Here, are pros/benefits of TCP:

-- It helps you to establish/set up a connection between different types of computers.
-- It operates independently of the operating system.
-- It supports many routing-protocols.
-- It enables the internetworking between the organizations.
-- TCP/IP model has a highly scalable client-server architecture.
-- It can be operated independently.
-- Supports several routing protocols.
-- It can be used to establish a connection between two computers.

-### Advantage of UDP

-Here are the pros/benefits of UDP:

-- It never restricts you to a connection-based communication model; that's why startup latency in distributed applications is low.
-- The recipient of UDP packets gets them unmanaged, which also includes block boundaries.
-- Broadcast and multicast transmission are also available with UDP
-- Data loss can be made
-- Small transaction ( DNS lookup)
-- Bandwidth intensive app which endures packet loss

-### Disadvantages of TCP

-Here, are disadvantage of using TCP:

-- TCP never conclude a transmission without all data in motion being explicitly asked.
-- You can't use for broadcast or multicast transmission.
-- TCP has no block boundaries, so you need to create your own.
-- TCP offers many features that you don't want.
-It may waste bandwidth, time, or effort.
-- In this, model the transport layer does not guarantee delivery of packets.
-- Replacing protocol in TCP/IP is not easy.
-- It doesn't offer clear separation from its services, interfaces, and protocols.

-### Disadvantages of UDP

-Here, are important cons/drawback of UDP:

-- In UDP protocol, a packet may not be delivered or delivered twice.
-It may be delivered out of order, so you get no indication.
-- Routers are quite careless with UDP, so they never retransmit it if it collides.
-- UDP has no Congestion Control, and flow control, so implementation is the job of a user application.
-- UDP mostly like to suffer from worse packet loss

 ### When to use UDP and TCP?